A blog about all things rural and agritourism related

 5 ways designing a barn house is different from a normal custom home!September 12, 2020

-Tags: architecture, barn conversion, Barn house, live in a barn, timber frame, VELD architect Categories: Bank Barn Adaptive Reuse, house design, VELD architect
+Tags: architecture, barn conversion, Barn house, live in a barn, timber frame, VELD architect Categories: Barn Conversion, house design, VELD architect

 - You have to design from the inside out.